MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

     The code to connect to your agent uses the **Azure.AI.Projects** library to create an **AIProjectClient** object connected to your Foundry project.
 Since this involves connecting to a project, which may contain priveleged resources, key-based authentication is <u>not</u> supported, and the application must use an Entra ID identity to be authenticated.

     After connecting to the project, the code uses the project client's **get_openai_client** method to retrieve an OpenAI client object; with which it can submit prompts to the agent using the same **Responses** API we peviously saw being used to chat with a model.
+Since a project can contain multiple agents and mdoels, the specific agent details are specified as **extra_body** in the **responses.create** method.

 1. In the **Code** tab, use the **Open in VS Code for the web** button to open Visual Studio Code for the Web in a new browser tab.